 2) Staphylococcus spp.

 Methicillin-resistant S. aureus (MRSA) remains a major problem in the hospital setting and is emerging as a threat in the community setting as well.
 Our work focuses on mechanisms of antibiotic resistance in staphylococci and how this resistance impacts host-pathogen interactions.
-Resistance evolution is assessed using whole genome sequencing and individual genes are then characterised using targeted mutagenesis and complementation.
-A range of virulence characteristics are assessed including virulence within a mouse bacteraemia model.
+Resistance evolution is assessed using whole-genome sequencing and individual genes are then characterised using targeted mutagenesis and complementation.
+A range of virulence characteristics are assessed including virulence within a mouse bacteremia model.

 3) Candida albicans